Mitya88/SitecoreItemCommander/README.md

 # Documentation

-The documentation for Item Commander Application
+The repository contains source code and documentation for Item Commander Application

 The purpose of the module is speeding up item manipulation in Sitecore.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

 ### Features
 The module has the following built in features